elenitskorda/MasterThesis/README.md

 title: Finding subtypes of ovarian cancer in omics data for precision medicine

 ---

-# Finding subtypes of ovarian cancer in omics data for precision medicine
 *README for Master Thesis in Bioinformatics (60 cp).*

 **Student:** Eleni Theofania Skorda, <el5660sk-s@student.lu.se>